rahul-verma/arjuna/docs/ArjunaFeaturesDoc.md

 python arjuna_launcher.py -h
 ```

-The only three switches which you pass in a non-command mode are:
+### Control Logging Level using -dl and -ll Options

-- **-h or --help**: To show help
+Each to Arjuna logger is associated with console as well as file logging.
+You can control what gets displayed on console as well as what gets logged in the log file independently of each other.
+This is done by specifying the minimum message level.

 - **-dl or --display-level** to control which log messages are displayed on console.
+Default is `INFO`.
 - **-ll or --log-level** to control which log messages are logged in log file.
+Default is `DEBUG`.

 Rest of the options are available in respective commands as discussed next.